structured-log/structured-log/README.md

 ### Batched Sink

-The `BatchedSink` allows for batching events periodically and by size.
+The `BatchedSink` allows for batching events periodically and/or by batch size.

 It can either be used as a wrapper around existing sinks: